How to get state healthcare when you’re on holiday or travelling to a country in the EU, Iceland, Liechtenstein, Norway or Switzerland.

 This information is about visiting the EU, Norway, Iceland, Liechtenstein and Switzerland.
 There’s different guidance for healthcare if you’re:

-When you travel to an EU country you should have either:
+When you travel to an EU country or Switzerland you should have either:

 - a European Health Insurance Card (EHIC)